AtomLens app icon

 Export format Extensions Notes

-SVG depiction.svgUses current visualization style settings.
+SVG depiction.svgUses current style settings.

 MDL Molfile (V2000).molSingle structure.